TL;DR

 - Promising what the video doesn’t deliver — high 3s retention with crashing 15s retention is the signature; viewers leave and the algorithm punishes the next post

-- Same hook pattern on every video — algorithm reads signal staleness; rotate pattern families across posts even if one pattern is currently working
+- Same hook pattern on every video — the algorithm reads signal staleness; rotate pattern families across posts even if one pattern is currently working

 - Recording only one take of the hook — always batch-record 2 hook variants for the same body edit; A/B reveals what your audience actually rewards